X01XX/Unorthodox-Expert-System/README.md

 After a number of groups are formed, the user can change the state with a command like "to r010X", which will attempt to change the current state to 0101 or 0100.

+The goal is a better and better prediction of the result of sampling any state, over time, seeking specifc samples, and given more samples from rule use.
 A final, exact, understanding is NOT the goal, just as there is a lot that I do not understand, but I can still muddle through life.
 It is also NOT the goal to take every possible sample, if you had a 64-bit state, it would not be practical to take every sample.